maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

 - The first issue was that someone has mounted the same **UUID** twice to `/`, which is invalid and will cause boot failures.
 - The second issue was that `mnt/kaput` does not exist in the system.
-- After deleting the first and the last rows, I have unmounted the disk from the helper EC2 instance
+- After deleting the first and the last rows, I have unmounted the volume from the helper EC2 instance.
 ```
 sudo umount /mnt/rescue
 ```
-and attached it to the damaged instance. **The problem was solved.**
+Then I have attached it to the damaged instance as a **root** volume. **The problem was solved.**

 ### 7.5.2025